-The Cancer Center offers a variety of optional services to provide comfort during your treatment and contribute to your general sense of well-being.
+The Cancer Center offers a variety of support groups and optional services to provide comfort during your treatment and contribute to your general sense of well-being.
 These services promote healing, wellness, and a healthful lifestyle.
 They are available for patients and care givers.

 Healing Touch (offered at no charge)

 Healing Touch is a gentle touch technique that may be used along with your other cancer treatments to promote balance and wholeness in body, mind, spirit and emotions.
 It can help bring a state of deep relaxation and general well-being and reduce side effects of cancer treatment such as nausea, fatigue, and headaches.

 Caring Hands is a relaxing hand massage given by trained hospital volunteers, and lasts for approximately 15 minutes.
 Each hand is gently massaged, providing relaxation, pain relief and reduced stress and anxiety.
 Caring Hands massages are available by request, and based upon availability of volunteers.

 The Reverie Harp Program provides patients with a therapeutic musical healing experience, helping to relieve stress and anxiety, reduce pain, and help patients relax or even fall asleep.

 Massage is a form of touch that includes stroking, kneading, or rubbing the soft tissues of the body to promote comfort and healing.
 Massage can help persons living with cancer by bringing about a deep relaxation, relieving pain, increasing circulation, and reducing anxiety.
 Certified massage therapists are available who have special training in working with cancer.

 If you are a patient or family member and are interested in scheduling one of the above therapies, please contact the Cancer Center at 608-392-9510 or toll-free at 800-362-5454.